Zhanghq8/Kinect2-object-detection/README.md

 2.Object detection by cloud filtering
 - [pose_cloud.cpp] this node is for detecting and getting the 3d pose of the object.

+## Screenshots

+Here are some screenshots of the results for this project: